Nutrition

 Are sweet potatoes nutritious and healthy?
 Interestingly, people who eat sweet potatoes tend to eat smaller portions compared to white potatoes.
 For this reason, studies have not shown sweet potatoes to be a contributing factor to weight gain, whereas diets that include white potatoes are often connected to weight gain.

 Keep in mind that sweet potato health benefits are at their highest when steaming or roasting.
 Are sweet potatoes healthy if you boil them?
-Boiling sweet potatoes nullifies some benefits but it is preferable to frying.
+Boiling sweet potatoes can reduce some nutrients but is still a healthy preparation method, especially in comparison to frying.
 Frying sweet potatoes will significantly decrease their health benefits, mainly due to the oil used increasing the saturated fat content.

 Are Sweet Potato Fries Healthy?